 On April fools day a couple of years ago National Public Radio news (NPR) decided to run an experiment.
-They had begun to suspect a large proportion of their social media followers were commenting and sharing posts they hadn’t actually read.
+They had begun to suspect a large proportion of their social media followers were commenting and sharing posts without reading them!

 They decided to test the theory!
 NPR posted an article link titled Why doesn’t America read anymore onto Facebook – the article contained only instructions – asking the readers to refrain from commenting on the articles, ensuring the majority of the comments gathered were from non readers.